judeomg/OADF/README.md

 2. **Run Crawling Scripts**

-   Navigate to the `Scripts/` folder and run the following scripts to collect data:
+   Navigate to the `Scripts/` folder and run the scripts to collect data:

    ```bash
    python fetch_forum_posts.py